silktide/syringe/README.md

         class: MyModule\MyServiceFactory
 ```

-If the factory methods require arguments, you can pass them through using the `arguments` key, in the same way you would for a normal service or a method call
+If the factory methods require arguments, you can pass them through using the `arguments` key, in the same way you would for a normal service or a method call.

 ### Service Aliases